Introduction¶

 Background task results can be retrieved directly from the corresponding futures.

-functions run callables that eventually
+The submit_call and submit_progress functions run callables that eventually

 expect to return a result.
 Once the state of the corresponding future reaches

-Assuming that your calculation future is stored in a trait called future
+Assuming that your calculation future is stored in a trait called future,

 you might use this as follows: